World’s Top Golf Destinations

 The Hawaiian Islands offer a huge range of unique resort and public courses.
 The popular Island of Oahuboasts a touch of history and is home to the Moanalua Golf Club which opened its doors way back in 1898.
 The Royal Hawaiian Golf Club situated just minutes away from Waikiki is so rich in foliage that it has been nicknamed “Jurassic Park”.
 Kauai, also known as the Garden Isle offers a splendid mix of free and resort courses, all of which overlook the crystal blue Pacific Ocean.

 And then there’s the island of Lanai, a smaller island that proudly houses Manele Golf Course, one of the best-ranked courses in the world!
 With three holes built into seaside cliffs, the course spreads across natural lava outcroppings and is popular for its novelty-like holes and magnificent views.
+Make sure you pack your comfortable golf shoes and hit the road.

 2. The Scottish Highlands